 In addition, we teach pupils to work effectively with a partner to explain and consolidate what they are learning.
 This provides the teacher with opportunities to assess learning and to pick up on difficulties, such as pupils’ poor articulation, or problems with blending or alphabetic code knowledge.

 We group pupils homogeneously, according to their progress in reading rather than their writing.
 This is because it is known that pupils’ progress in writing will lag behind progress in reading, especially for those whose motor skills are less well developed.

-In Year R we emphasise the alphabetic code.
+In EYFS, we emphasise the alphabetic code.
 The pupils rapidly learn sounds and the letter or groups of letters they need to represent them.
 Simple mnemonics help them to grasp this quickly.
 This is especially useful for pupils at risk of making slower progress.
 This learning is consolidated daily.
 Pupils have frequent practice in reading high frequency words with irregular spellings – common exception words.